melissarlogan/kickstarter-analysis/README.md

 #### Additional Graphs
 Other tables we could create could be:
 1. A line chart showing time trends of how funding goals and success rates have changed over the years.
-What have plays launched more recently experineced?
+What have plays launched more recently experienced?
-2. How the % funded averages move over the months of the year displayed in a barchart, are campaings more likley to hit 90% funded in a particular month?
+2. How the % funded averages move over the months of the year displayed in a barchart.
+Are campaings more likley to hit 90% funded in a particular month?
 3. A line chart on how the amount of pledged money varies over length of the campaign.
 If a campaign is live longer do they typically raise more money?